 Here are just some of the things to do in Old Montreal:

 - For a taste of French charm, venture through the narrow streets of Old Montreal and gaze at its cobblestone lanes full of majestic architecture that will make you feel like you are in Europe!

 - Pay a visit to St. Paul Street when in Old Town in Montreal.
 I think it is a good idea to take a tour of the area as it will help you gain a greater understanding about the history of the place and how it shaped its culture.

 - Check out Place Jacques Cartier to feel like you have stepped back in time

-- If you are searching for free things to do in Montreal, a free walking tour of the Old Town would be a great option for you!
-It starts at 4:30 PM at Place Vauquelin every day, but make sure to book it in advance through their website!
+- If you are searching for free things to do in Montreal, a free walking tour of the Old Town would be a great option for you (but make sure to book it in advance through their website) – super interesting and affordable (you decide how much it was worth it at the end, basically it works on tips)

 - Visit the Notre Dame Basilica at Place d’Armes (more about it in #4 on my list)